Karti722/lumaa-spring-2025-swe-submission-from-kartikeya/task-management-app/README.md

 2. Log in using the registered credentials.
 3. Manage tasks by creating, updating, and deleting them from the tasks page.

+## Testing

+Using ThunderClient
+You can use ThunderClient, a REST API client extension for Visual Studio Code, to manually test the APIs.

+## How to Install ThunderClient?
+Install ThunderClient from the Visual Studio Code marketplace.
+Open ThunderClient and create new requests to test the various endpoints (e.g., POST /auth/register, POST /auth/login, GET /tasks, POST /tasks, PUT /tasks/:id, DELETE /tasks/:id).
+Ensure to include the JWT token in the headers for protected routes.
-## Notes
+Relevant Notes on Testing

-- Ensure that the PostgreSQL server is running before starting the backend.
+Ensure that the PostgreSQL server is running before starting the backend.
-- The application is designed to be minimal and functional, focusing on core features.

-## License

-This project is licensed under the MIT License.
+Use the .env file to configure environment variables for the database connection and JWT secret.
+Test all endpoints to verify that they are working as expected.